datamol-io/molfeat-padel/README.md

 `molfeat-padel` is an extension to `molfeat` that adds support for PaDEL descriptors.

+- To learn more about PaDEL descriptors, please refer to the following paper: [Yap, 2010](https://doi.org/10.1002/jcc.21707)

-To learn more about [molfeat](https://github.com/datamol-io/molfeat), please visit https://molfeat.datamol.io/.
+- To learn more about [`molfeat`](https://github.com/datamol-io/molfeat), please visit https://molfeat.datamol.io/.

-To learn more about the plugin system of molfeat, please see [extending molfeat](https://molfeat-docs.datamol.io/stable/developers/create-plugin.html)
+- To learn more about the plugin system of molfeat, please see [extending molfeat](https://molfeat-docs.datamol.io/stable/developers/create-plugin.html)

 ## Installation